 What others say about the Programme

 “Being on the Chimp Management CPD has had a real impact on the way I see myself and situations in my life.
-In both my professional and personal life I feel more able to manage difficult situations and the emotions that they evoke.
-Professionally I have found greater happiness within my role due to the way I now see myself and how I now deal with situations that arise during the day (especially ones that are beyond my control).
-On a personal level I have learnt that I need to be more proactive about what happens in my life rather than reactive.
+On a personal level, I have learnt that I need to be more proactive about what happens in my life rather than reactive.
 I am trying to ensure that I have daily personal development time, recording this in written form, enabling me to plan ahead and then reflect later.
 I feel, most of the time, (still some work to do on some of my gremlins) I am more in control of my chimp and find myself saying “stop” when I know that she is hijacking situations with unhelpful emotional thoughts.”.

 “It has helped me to consider my reactions to events.
 I found the perception versus reality a really useful tool to make me pause and think about how I am responding to an event.“